Please study the 20 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-A graphical representation of an organization's structure in the form of a diagram, showing all company roles and their relation to each other.
+a graphical representation of an organization's structure in the form of a diagram, showing all company roles and their relation to each other

 USA